AHauntedArmy/BrokenController-Quest/README.md

 # BrokenController

-gorilla tag quest mod, if you havea 1 controller disconnected pressumably because its broken, the hand associated with the missing controller will track the connected controller.
+gorilla tag quest mod, makes the game playable on one controller, if you havea 1 controller disconnected pressumably because its broken, the hand associated with the missing controller will track the connected controller.

 i made this purely because PigGamer1468 has a broken controller.